ErfanMasoudiBA/ErfanMasoudiBA/README.md

 # Hi, I'm Erfan Masoudi

-I'm a software developer with experience in web, mobile, backend, frontend, and IT support — now focused on building a strong path in Artificial Intelligence and Machine Learning.
+I'm a software developer with experience in web, mobile, backend, frontend, and IT support, now focused on building a strong path in Artificial Intelligence and Machine Learning.

 I enjoy understanding how things work under the hood, from software systems to machine learning algorithms.
 Currently, I'm learning AI/ML deeply by implementing core algorithms from scratch and turning them into clean, documented projects.